-Engaging the spiritual essence of Tibet, the coral colored lake and its surrounding areas are closely associated with Padmasambhava, who is believed to have brought Buddhism to Tibet in the 8th century.
-Today, both pilgrims and tourists can be seen walking along the lake’s perimeter.
+The coral colored lake and its surrounding areas, which engage the spiritual essence of Tibet, have a close association with Padmasambhava.
+In the 8th century, people believe that he introduced Buddhism to Tibet.
+Today, both pilgrims and tourists can observe individuals walking along the perimeter of the lake.
 One of the lake’s islands contains an old fort or castle called Pede Dzong.

-Standing to the south of Lake Yamdrok Tso is the famous Samding Monastery, which is the only Tibetan monastery to be headed by a female incarnate.
-It is believed that it was in this monastery the third-highest lama in Tibetan Buddhism had been reincarnated for hundreds of years.
+Standing to the south of Lake Yamdrok Tso is the renowned Samding Monastery, a Tibetan monastery uniquely led by a female incarnate.
+People believe that the third-highest lama in Tibetan Buddhism had been reincarnating in this monastery for hundreds of years.
 A visit to Yamdrok Tso Lake is a once-in-a-lifetime experience.
 So come and try your hand at drinking hot-buttered tea astride a colorfully bedecked yak while overlooking the beautiful emerald lake.

 Reaching Yamdrok Tso Lake

-If you visit Yamdrok Tso Lake from Lhasa, it is 120 km drive towards the southwest, where you have to climb over Kampala Pass, from where you can have a bird’s eye view of the incredible turquoise lake.
+If you visit Yamdrok Tso Lake from Lhasa, you need to drive 120 km towards the southwest.
+During this drive, you will climb over Kampala Pass, which offers a bird’s eye view of the incredible turquoise lake.
 However, if you begin from Gyantse, the lake lies 140 km eastwards, where you have to climb over Karola Pass.
 The drive, however, is very scenic and adventurous.
 Travelers will need to hire a car and driver or take a bus tour on to Yamdrok Tso.
 Alternatively, if embarking on an overland tour to Everest Base Camp from Lhasa, you can visit the holy lake en route.

 There are several spiritual as well as mythological beliefs regarding the holy lake as mentioned below: